jherey/amazing-cabbage/src/pages/posts/creating-an-amazon-ec2-instance.md

 ![select an instance type](/images/screenshot-2019-10-15-at-2.59.50-pm.png)

 7. **Configure Instance Details:** I'll leave it as default and use just one instance.
 Click _"Next: Add Storage"._
 8. **Storage:** this involves storage options and size for your EC2 instance.
 Click on "Next: Add Tags".
 Click on _"Next: Configure Security Group"._
 9. **Configure Security Group:** here we define firewalls and network settings we want on the instance.
-I setup ssh, http and https connections.
-Click on "Add rule" to add new rules.
+I set up SSH, HTTP and HTTPS connections.
+Click on _"Add Rule"_ to add new rules.
 Click on _"Review and Launch"._

 ![setup security group](/images/screenshot-2019-10-15-at-3.15.58-pm.png)